MSU College of Human Medicine, UP Campus

 The UP Campus is closely affiliated with the Marquette Family Medicine Residency Program and the Michigan State University Psychiatry Residency Program, Upper Peninsula Rural Track.
 The family medicine and psychiatry residents assist and instruct our students, providing resources, support, and mentorship.

-As part of the Upper Peninsula Education Corporation, we also support pre-medical education with shadowing opportunities to provide enriched experiences for qualified pre-med students.
+As part of the Upper Peninsula Education Corporation, we support pre-medical education with shadowing opportunities to provide enriched experiences for qualified pre-med students.
 Our clinical experience liaison facilitates all learners who enter the hospital, collaborative with UPHS-Marquette.

 Michigan State University College of Human Medicine, UP Campus